 Remitting money to foreign countries could annoy everyone.
-Many questions may pop out in your head; which international remittance method should I choose?
-What is the major difference amongst those methods?
+Which international remittance methods should you choose?
+What is the major difference between those overseas transfer solutions?
 Scroll down to find out the best remittance method for you, and you could fully utilize it next time!

-International Bank Remittance — First Choice of Large Remittance Amount
+International Bank Remittance: First Choice of Large Amount

-International bank remittance could be named as telegraphic transfer, which is the remittance method amongst banks by telegraph or telex.
-The biggest benefit of telegraphic transfer is that the bank would be able to send a certain amount of money to the recipient’s account regardless of anywhere in the world.
-The telegraphic transfer method is quicker than any other method of remittance.
-Therefore, people, in general, will choose telegraphic transfer.
-However, this process involves many banks and each bank requires different amounts of the transaction fee, so that the telegraphic transfer fees could be expensive and complicated.
-Compared with other international remittance methods, the telegraphic transfers are less charged based on the percentage of the remittance amount, and they are mostly collected in one lump sum at a specific price.
-Hypothetically, if an individual sends a large amount of money without getting in a rush, the telegraphic transfer could still be a great method.
-Would like to know more?
+International bank remittance, as known as telegraphic transfer, is the remittance method amongst banks by telegraph or telex.
+The biggest benefit of telegraphic transfer is that the bank can send a certain amount of money to the recipient’s account regardless of his/her location.
+Apart from telegraphic transfer, there are mail transfer and demand drafts, which are too slow compared to telegraphic transfer.
+That’s why people usually prefer telegraphic transfer.
+However, telegraphic transfer involves multiple banks, and each bank requires transaction fees, which could be expensive and complicated.
+Compared with other international remittance methods, telegraphic transfer fees are usually charged at a specific price for each service and unlikely to be based on the percentage of the transfer amount.
+If we need to transfer a large amount of money and are not in a rush, telegraphic transfer will be a great solution.
+Want to know more about telehgraphic transfer?
 Please refer to our previous article about telegraphic transfer.

-If you only need to transfer small amounts overseas, or the other party does not have a bank account, then you can consider using the international remittance service of Tap&Go and Western Union.
-Through the application, the amount will be transferred to the Western Union and everyone can post to overseas regions.
-Western Union is located in more than 200 regions across the country, and the payee doesn’t need to have a local bank account, and Western Union payment via Tap & Go doesn’t require to pay a handling fee, but each transaction can only post a maximum amount of HK$7,500, which is more suitable for small amount payments.
+If you only need to transfer small amounts overseas, or your recipient doesn’t have a bank account, then you can consider using the international transfer service of Tap&Go and Western Union.
+Simply click “Transfer” on the menu, you will be redirected to the Western Union app, then you can start transferring overseas.
+Western Union service locations cover over 200 locations globally.
+Your payee doesn’t need to have a local bank account, and the transfer from Tap & Go through Western Union doesn’t require any handling fees.
+The only drawback is that you can only transfer a maximum of HK$7,500 each time, which is more suitable for small amounts of payments.